Purdue-Cyber-Forensics-Club/linux-distro/README.md

 ```

 Variants include `kde`, `xfce`, `mate`, `lxde`, `i3wm`, `e17`.
 The `light`
 variant is not expected to function properly.
+In the future, we hope to add
+support for LXQt among other desktop environments.

-## Overview
+## Contributing
 To add packages, see the list in `kali-config/variant-gnome/package-lists/kali.list.chroot`
 and add or remove your own entries.